Koredotcom/docs/docs/xo/generative-ai-tools/xo-gpt-module.md

 * **Data Security and Privacy**: The models are fully integrated into the XO Platform, enabling the same enterprise-grade data confidentiality, privacy, and governance enforced across the XO stack.

-## Kore.ai’s Model Fine-Tuning Process
+## Kore.ai’s Model Fine-tuning Process
 Fine-tuning is an iterative process of taking a pre-trained LLM and adapting it to perform conversational AI tasks:

 1. **Collect Data**: Gather a dataset relevant to the desired task.
 This dataset serves as the training material for fine-tuning the LLM.